Video Interview with Katherine Khay Santos

 At the same time, 17-year-old Kyla Richardson clocked 7.15 (55m), suitable for 7.80 or 12.30 100m.

-PLEASE SHARE THIS ARTICLE Katherine Khay, Santos
+Would you please SHARE THIS ARTICLE Katherine Khay, Santos

 Andrew was elected Vice President of the Association of Track and Field Statisticians in 2020 after being a member for 7 years.